Onside with the IRD: how to prevent tax woes on parental leave

 As a new parent, the last thing you want is a surprise tax bill after going through the financial pinch of parental leave.
-Here are two common tax issues that new parents can face, and we’ve got the tips on how to avoid them.
+Here are two common tax issues that new parents can face on parental leave, and we’ve got the tips on how to avoid them.

 If you are concerned about facing a tax bill, contact the IRD for support with paid parental leave.